 Alliance believes that every individual has the following rights:

-- The right to participate with providers/practitioners in making decisions regarding your health care.
+- The right to participate with providers in making decisions regarding health care.

-- The right to a candid discussion with service providers/practitioners on appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.
-You may need to decide among relevant treatment options, the risks, benefits and consequences, including your right to refuse treatment and to express your preferences about future treatment decisions regardless of benefit coverage limitation.
+- The right to a candid discussion with providers on appropriate or medically-necessary treatment options for your conditions, regardless of cost or benefit coverage.
+(You may need to decide among relevant treatment options, taking into account the risks, benefits and consequences, including your right to refuse treatment and to express your preferences about future treatment decisions regardless of benefit coverage limitation.)

 - The right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation.

 - The right to request and receive a copy of your medical record, subject to therapeutic privilege, and to request that the medical record be amended or corrected.
 If the doctor or therapist determines that this would be detrimental to your physical or mental well‐being, you can request that the information be sent to a physician or professional of your choice.

 - If you disagree with what is written in your medical records, you have the right to write a statement to be placed in your file.
 However, the original notes will also stay in the record until the statute of limitations ends according to the MH/DD/SA retention schedule (11 years for adults, 12 years after a minor reaches the age of 18, 15 years for DUI records).